losrobbos/coding-advanced-resources/README.md

 You coded all that little apps.

+You worked in teams on bigger apps.

 You mastered a lot of different code tasks in your life.

+You have built code, maintained code, fixed code, refactored code.

+You have seen already almost all bugs in your lifetime that you can think of.
+With your own code, other code, libraries and tools.

 Are you ready to go all-in now?